googlefonts/science-gothic/documentation/kerning_process.md

 1. Copy the kerning from the :Medium master to: :LtCnd :LtExp
 1. Copy the kerning from the :Medium master to the :BlkCnd :BlkExp ; then copy the kerning from the :Blk master to the :BlkCnd and :BlkExp.
 In cases where the :Blk is different, it takes priority, but otherwise the far more extensive:Medium kerning comes over.
 1. In each of those 4 masters, “scale” the kerning by a constant that differs per master.
 (This is the part that needs automation.
 Can this be done with a script?
 Some other way?)
 To start with, we might try: **30% for :LtCnd and :BlkCnd; 180% for :LtExp and :BlkExp.**
+1. Do a bunch of testing.
+Revise the scaling percentages until they are as good as they are going to get.
+1. Make further tweaks as needed to kerning for individual masters
 1. Copy the kerning from the all five of the above masters to their :EtcCtr and :EtcSlnt equivalents
+1. Make any final adjustments where :EtcCtr masters differ in unpredictable ways from other masters.
+One set of obvious and expected cases is for glyphs that have multiple diagonals on the same side, such as /K and /X. In such cases, the positioning of the one diagonal to the other may be different in the :BlkEtcCtr masters compared to other masters.
 1. Aside from the :Medium master, all other non-corner masters _will not have kerning done in FontLab at all!_ Instead, Fontlab will automatically add interpolated kerning at export time.
 (NOTE: need to verify experimentally that this works as expected when it comes to UFO export!
 No doubt it has been tested with direct variable font export.)